7 Powerful Yoga Practices for Chakra Healing

 Pick one grounding pose.
 Warrior I or Malasana.
 Hold it.
 One minute.
 Breathe into it.
 Feel your feet connecting to earth.

 Do this every morning for seven days.
 Notice what changes.
+If you find it hard to motivate yourself, you might even try to find a spiritual yoga partner online.

 Here’s why this matters: your chakras are always working.
 Running.
 Processing energy whether you pay attention or not.
 Most people ignore them completely.
 So their system stays stuck.
 Unbalanced.